warleon/EDA-proyecto/README.md

 since the RTree is stored in disk you can add more files in the build/config.json file and re-run the demo to load more datapoints. however if "boostTest":true for the second time results may vary since our RTree would have more points loaded.

+\* if you change the RTree parameters then delete all the nodes in the nodes/ subdirectory and load the data from 0.

 ## Filter
 the "Filter" and "doFilter" configuration parameters